Aktion T4: Killing of children

 More pressure was placed on parents to agree to their children being sent away.
 Many parents suspected what was happening and refused consent, especially when it became apparent that institutions for children with disabilities were being systematically cleared of their charges.
 The parents were warned that they could lose custody of all their children and if that did not suffice, the parents could be threatened with call-up for 'labour duty'.
-By 1941, more than 5,000 children had been killed.
-(Note: Lifton concurs with this figure, but notes that the killing of children continued after the T4 programme was formally ended in 1941.)
-The last child to be killed under Aktion T4 was Richard Jenne on 29 May 1945, in the children's ward of the Kaufbeuren-Irsee state hospital in Bavaria, Germany, more than three weeks after US Army troops had occupied the town.
+By the end of the war, more than 5,000 children had been killed under the programme.
+The last victim of child euthanasia in Germany was Richard Jenne on 29 May 1945, in the children's ward of the Kaufbeuren-Irsee state hospital in Bavaria more than three weeks after US Army troops had occupied the town.